1330018801ATqqDOTcom/learngit/readme.txt

-Git is a version control system.
+Git is a distributed version control system.
-Git if free software.
+Git if free software distributed under the GPL.

 I am learning Git commands.
 I have changed the name and email.